 - May run a slight fever

 Just like human babies, puppies feel pain and discomfort when their teeth are erupting.
 As a result, teething puppies tend to chew and gnaw at everything in order to relieve the teething pain and pressure in their gums.

-Some people use pain medications (e.g. Anbesol) to relieve puppy teething pain, but some puppies may develop adverse reactions to such medications.
+Some people use pain medications (e.g. Anbesol, a local anesthetic) to relieve puppy teething pain, but some puppies may develop adverse reactions to such medications.